 1.0% of the adult population in England was found to have an autistic spectrum disorder, according to a survey from 2007.
 However, autism was found to be more prevalent in men at 1.8% compared to women at 0.2%.

 The above prevalence rates have been applied to more recent population projections to estimate the current and future prevalence of autism.
-In Gateshead, an estimated 1,227 adults aged between 18 and 64 are believed to have an autistic spectrum disorder, as well as a further 361 aged 65 and over.
-Whilst the number aged between 18 and 64 with autism is expected to remain stable in future years, the number over 65 is expected to increase by 127 or 35% by 2035.
+In Gateshead, an estimated 1,241 adults aged between 18 and 64 are believed to have an autistic spectrum disorder, as well as a further 371 aged 65 and over.
+Whilst the number aged between 18 and 64 with autism is expected to reduce by about 30 people or 2% by 2035, the number over 65 is expected to increase by 102 or 22% by 2035.
 This is perhaps linked to the ageing population, with more people living longer.

 The National Autistic Society states that 'estimates of the proportion of people with autism spectrum disorders who have a learning disability (IQ less than 70), vary considerably, and it is not possible to give an accurate figure.
 Some very able people with autism may never come to the attention of services as having special needs, because they have learned strategies to overcome any difficulties with communication and social interaction and found fulfilling employment that suits their particular talents.
 Other people with autism may be able intellectually, but have need of support from services, because the degree of impairment they have of social interaction hampers their chances of employment and achieving independence.